Wolf 1061d: Host Star

 Wolf 1061d orbits the M3.5V red dwarf Wolf 1061, which is one of the nearest stars to Earth at a distance of just under 14 light years.
 It is 0.294 times the radius and about 0.307 times the mass of the Sun with a temperature of 3342 K and an unknown age.
 For comparison, the Sun has a temperature of 5778 K and an age of 4.5 billion years.
 Wolf 1061 is about 1% as luminous as the Sun.

 Habitability

 Although the low stellar flux, the presence of additional greenhouse gases like methane or even hydrogen gas might make Wolf 1061d marginally habitable, due to the high probability of Wolf 1061d being a mini-Neptune combined with questionable prospects of being habitable for Earth-like life in the conventional sense makes this exoplanet a poor candidate for being “potentially habitable”.

-A re-analysis of the system in March 2017 showed that Wolf 1061d is likely non-habitable; it's too far from its star and more likely to be a Mini-Neptune, with a minimum mass almost 8 times that of Earth.
+A re-analysis of the system in March 2017 showed that Wolf 1061d is likely non-habitable; it is too far from its star and more likely to be a Mini-Neptune, with a minimum mass almost 8 times that of Earth.
 Even at its closest approach, Wolf 1061d never enters the system's habitable zone.